Creating crawlers

 Running the crawler

-instance for the new crawler, you may use your new crawler to fetch the comic’s
+new crawler, you may use your new crawler to fetch the comic’s release for the

 uv run comics get_releases -c foo